Empathy emerges from stealth with $13M for a digital assistant aimed at bereaved families – TechCrunch

 After you fill in a few details about your particular circumstance, you are then guided through a step-by-step process of all of the different things one needs to deal with after a person dies.

-These include things like the first, immediate arrangements you might need to make, how to inform others (and informing them), organising a funeral or other ceremony, procuring the right documents, dealing with the will, securing the deceased’s identity, dealing with his/her property, organising a probate, settling benefits and accounts, and bills, and other assets, taxes and perhaps bereavement counseling for ourselves.
+These include things like the first, immediate arrangements you might need to make, how to inform others (and informing them), organising a funeral or other ceremony, procuring the right documents, dealing with the will, securing the deceased’s identity, dealing with his/her property, organising a probate, settling benefits and accounts, bills, other assets and taxes and perhaps bereavement counseling for ourselves.
 For many of us, not only are we upset, but we may have never had to go through these processes before, and it’s a surreal learning curve to be experiencing when you are already on a potential emotional rollercoaster.

 The idea with Empathy is that while some of these will require some lifting from you, the platform will play the part of a “digital assistant” by helping prompt what you need to do next, and give you guidance for how to get through that.
 It doesn’t refer you to others; it doesn’t advertise other services and never plans to.
 The data that does go into the platform, Gura said, will not be used anywhere other than where you are channelling it for the purposes of settling affairs.

 Empathy is not the first but the next in an interesting and slowly growing cluster of startups tackling this area.
-Others include Farewill in the UK, helping people write wills for themselves; Lantern to help open up the conversation about death and planning for it; and estate planning startup Trust & Will.
-Competition, perhaps, but at least for now showing that there can be helpful tech build even for the more difficult areas of life.
+Others include Farewill in the U.K., helping people write wills for themselves; Lantern, to help open up the conversation about death and planning for it; and estate planning startup Trust & Will.
+Competition, perhaps, but at least for now showing that there can be helpful tech built even for the more difficult areas of life.

 “The end-of-life industry is a large sector that has been untouched by the wave of digital transformation occurring in every other industry,” said Joel Cutler, MD and co-founder of General Catalyst, in a statement.
 “Empathy is unique in that it addresses both the emotional and logistical anguish of loss.
 We believe this is the technology and experience that can greatly benefit every family.”